Raiffeisen Rio Review 2026: Pros & Cons

 Alternatives to Raiffeisen Rio

-There are some much better Robo-advisors available in Switzerland, like True Wealth and Selma.
-These Robo-advisors are easier to use, have lower fees and allow you to invest more aggressively.
+There are some much better robo-advisors available in Switzerland, like Finpension Invest and True Wealth.
+These robo-advisors are easier to use, have lower fees, and allow you to invest more aggressively.

 How does Raiffeisen Rio invest your money?